-155 See Section 3(a)(2)(C)(iv) above.
+$[\]underline{\text{See}}$ Section 3(a)(2)(C)(iv) above.

-In approving the CAT Funding Model, the SEC recognized that it is appropriate to recover budgeted costs related to capitalized developed technology costs as a part of CAT Fees.156 In general, capitalized developed technology costs would include costs related to, for example, certain development costs, costs related to certain modifications, upgrades and other changes to the CAT, CAIS implementation fees and license fees.
-The amount and type of budgeted capitalized developed technology costs for the CAT Fee 2024-1 Period, which relate to the CAIS software license fee and technology changes to be implemented by FCAT, are described in more detail above.157 CAT LLC determined that these budgeted costs are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.
+Fees.
+154 In general, capitalized developed technology costs would include costs related to, for example, certain development costs, costs related to certain modifications, upgrades and other changes to the CAT, CAIS implementation fees and license fees.
+The amount and type of budgeted capitalized developed technology costs for the CAT Fee 2024-1 Period, which relate to the CAIS software license fee and technology changes to be implemented by FCAT, are described in more detail above.
+155 CAT LLC determined that these budgeted costs are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.